 – Accuracy

-– Purpose Driven
+– Purpose driven writing

-Persuasive writing
+2. Persuasive writing

-Persuasive Writing aims to influence the reader’s thoughts, beliefs, or actions by presenting arguments and supporting evidence in a compelling manner.
+Persuasive writing aims to influence the reader’s thoughts, beliefs, or actions by presenting arguments and supporting evidence in a compelling manner.

-Persuasive writing is prevalent in advertising, speeches, opinion pieces, and persuasive essays.
+Persuasive writing is prevalent in advertising, speeches, opinion pieces, and argumentative essays.
 By engaging readers’ emotions and intellect, persuasive writing seeks to sway opinions and inspire readers to align with the writer’s perspective or call to action.

 Persuasive Writing Examples